Vonage/vonage-node-sdk/README.md

 	nexmo.getNumbers(options,callback);
-options parameter is optional. options parameter should be a Dictionary Object optionally containing the following parameters : pattern search_pattern index size
+options parameter is optional.

+options parameter should be a Dictionary Object containing any of the following parameters :

+pattern

+search_pattern

+index

+size

 For more details on what the above options mean refer to the Nexmo API  [documentation](https://docs.nexmo.com/tools/developer-api/account-numbers)

 Example : nexmo.getNumbers({pattern:714,index:1,size:50,search_pattern:2},consolelog);